Emergency Preparation Made Simple

 If your area is prone to more than one kind of weather emergency, pick the one most likely for the current time of year.
 During my research, I discovered that being struck by lightning is the most prevalent weather risk.
 Check out Thunderstorm Safety below for tips on preventing being struck by lightning.
-Only read about the most likely event for you to prevent overwhelm.
+Only read about the most likely event for you at this time of year to prevent overwhelm.
 Having emergency supplies is common to all of these emergencies.

 Winter Storm Safety:

-Tip #4: Try to remain calm.
+Tip #4: In an emergency try to remain calm.
 Panic only makes situations worse.

 A Personal Experience With A Winter Storm Emergency

-I was not able to get home until late morning on Sunday.
-I asked them to shovel out a space for my car.
-I had to go back to work that night.
+I could not get home until late morning on Sunday.
+So, I asked them to shovel out a space for my car since I had to go back to work that night.
 On my way home from work, I stopped at an open grocery store near the hospital for food.
 My kids had eaten everything that didn’t need cooked, so I picked up more things like peanut butter, bread, bananas, jerky, etcetera.
 We could see our breath in the house; it was that cold.